openstack/ovn-bgp-agent/doc/source/contributor/drivers/bgp_mode_design.rst

-- In OpenStack with OVN networking the N/S traffic to the ovn-octavia VIPs on the provider or the FIPs associated to the VIPs on tenant networks needs to go through the networking nodes (the ones hosting the Neutron Router Gateway Ports, i.e., the chassisredirect cr-lrp ports, for the router connecting the load balancer members to the provider network).
+- In OpenStack with OVN networking the N/S traffic to the ovn-octavia VIPs on the provider or the FIPs associated to the VIPs on tenant networks needs to go through the networking nodes (the ones hosting the Distributed Router Gateway Ports, i.e., the chassisredirect cr-lrp ports, for the router connecting the load balancer members to the provider network).
 Therefore, the entry point into the OVN overlay needs to be one of those networking nodes, and consequently the VIPs (or FIPs to VIPs) are exposed through them.
   From those nodes the traffic follows the normal tunneled path (Geneve tunnel) to the OpenStack compute node where the selected member is located.